kzfm/FMOkit/README.md

   Generates GAMESS input files for FMO calculations from the mmCIF files processed by `mmcifprep`.

 - **`gamoutparser`**
-  Processes GAMESS output files and extracts data into analysis-ready TSV format.
+  Processes GAMESS output files and extracts data into analysis-ready CSV/TSV format.

 ## Installation